Discover more from PrimeTrading

 On market tops, I like to reduce my positions or short the market when I see MCSI curling back down and pushing it even more when it crosses the 10dma.

-On market bottoms, I like to test the market when I see MCSI curling back up and pushing it even more when it crosses the 10dma.
+I like to test the market on market bottoms when I see MCSI curling back up and pushing it even more when it crosses the 10dma.

 UP/DOWN VOLUME